Feyerabend/vm/debug/README.md

 handles them correctly.
 The tests include:
 - *Arithmetic Test*: Verifies addition and division operations.
-- *Division by Zero Test*: Checks the VM’s behavior when attempting to divide by zero.
+- *Division by Zero Test*: Checks the VM's behavior when attempting to divide by zero.
 - *Logical and Comparison Test*: Validates logical AND and comparison operations.